-When you start considering something totally new and different for your business, like purchasing commercial solar panels, you might not be sure where to start.
+When you start researching solar for your business and interviewing commercial solar panel installation companies, you might not be sure where to start.
 What questions should you be asking?
 Who should you ask?
 How do you know if the answers you get are accurate, complete and unbiased?
 In other words, as with many new endeavors, it’s likely that you don’t know what you don’t know.

 - How much money can my organization expect to save with a commercial solar power system?